Chapter 1 Applied Biocosmology: Bio-economy

 Financial Pathology of the society:

-Skew to one side, shift of the entire society towards financially challenged is the undesirable development.
+Skew to one side, the shift of the entire society towards financially challenged is the undesirable development.
 Skew beyond 33% on either side of the mean is indicative of a major change in the society, where even PG4 and PG5 will be at threat.
 Therefore, it is important to maintain the stability of the society to the people who are in the upper strata too.

 Maintaining and improving the healthiness of the society: